Zitnic/DM-Tools/README.md

 # DM-Tools
-# Tools for the stressed dungeonmaster
+Tools for the stressed dungeonmaster.
-# JuPyter notebook contains some dice functionality and initiative list
+JuPyter notebook contains some dice functionality and initiative list